franksesma/Civ-5-Frank-Mod/README.txt

 - Adopting Rationalism or Aesthetics now officially blocks you from adopting the other.
 - Anti-Tank rifle now has 40 combat strength instead of 30.
 - Bomb Shelters have been moved from Telecommunications to Nuclear Fission.
+- Crossbow class as a whole has been nerfed 2 combat strength, regular crossbow are down from 13 combat strength to 11 combat strength (Longbowmen have been reduced by 2 from 12 to 10.
+Saethwyr have been reduced by 2 from 15 to 13).
+- Canals have been brought back.

 FILES THAT CONTAIN THE CHANGES DESCRIBED IN THE CHANGE LOGS:
     - To Enable Custom Civs: Set Playable and AIPlayable for Civilizations to default="true"